nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### Current Implementation

 The add session feature is facilitated by `SessionList`.
 It is stored internally in `AddressBook` as `sessions`.
-It implements the following relevant relavent operations:
+It implements the following relevant operations:

 * `SessionList#add(Session toAdd)` — Adds the given session to the current list of sessions